lnus/stag/README.md

 stag a rust ~/Projects/my-rust-project # This now has the tags proj && rust

 # Recursively tag all files in directory
-stag a -r rust ~/Projects/my-rust-project # All files in my-rust-project now have the tag rust
+stag a rust ~/Projects/my-rust-project -r # All files in my-rust-project now have the tag rust

+# Recursively tag hidden files (dotfiles, gitignore/ignored files)
+# TODO: This behaviour needs better documentation
+stag a config ~/.config -r --hidden # Will tag files that are ignored by default

 # Remove tags (same as above applies, in reverse)
-stag rm rust ~/Projects/old-project stag rm -r docs ~/Projects/*/docs
+stag rm rust ~/Projects/old-project stag rm docs ~/Projects/*/docs -r stag rm config ~/.config -r --hidden
 ```

 ### Searching and Filtering